GooTechnologies/learn/tutorials/create/environment/index.md

 ![](5.jpg)

 The SKYBOX is where things get a bit more interesting.
-The Color only lets you chose a single color as the background, but the skybox can be anything you want!
+The Color only lets you choose a single color as the background, but the skybox can be anything you want!
 In simple terms, a skybox can be described as a (virtually) infinitely large box, that you only see the inside of.
 On this box, you can project a texture of your choice!
 Let's learn by doing; click on CREATE SKYBOX and turn the page.

 ![](6.jpg)